acc1729/anethaathira/dieties/dieties.md

 This is a mischaracterization.
 Ballos consumes indiscriminately, and is banished even by other demons.

-## Maiden of Bones
-### Spheres: Purity, Death, Rest
-The diety of skeletons.
-Corpses are known to be vile things, with lost souls clinging to the viscera.
-Remains are traditionally reduced to skeletons prior to burial or internment.
-While the maiden's teachings are pervasive throughout Anethaathira, she herself has faded from legend.

 ## Boreas, King of Winds
 ### Spheres: Travel, Freedom, Nature
 King of the plane of air, and worshipped by the elves that live there.